N-Rondoni/slugFind/README.md

  All raw .csv files, e.g., 1.test.calcium.csv,  were provided from the spikefinder challenge and can be found within the subfolder "data"

- We did not in any way collect this source data, and credit is due to Berens et al's paper in Plos Computational Biology entitled
+ We did not in any way collect this source data, and credit is due to Berens et. al.'s paper in Plos Computational Biology entitled

- "Community-based benchmarking improves spike rate inference from two-photon calcium imaging data" for compiling and providing it.
+ "Community-based benchmarking improves spike rate inference from two-photon calcium imaging data", found at https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006157#sec014

+ for compiling and providing it.

 #--------------------------------------------------------------------------------------------#